ankschoubey/old-blog/_posts/2021-04-02-information.md

 By appling information faster, you will solve your problems faster or atleast move towards solving your problems faster.

+The information that is not learned will be forgotten.

 Planning.

 Asking Questions.